mgrzybek/go-logs-archiver/README.md

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell help        Help about any command run         Start processing validate    Validate the given configuration
+  completion  Generate the autocompletion script for the specified shell flush       Flush the configured buffer into the persistent storage help        Help about any command run         Start processing validate    Validate the given configuration